-Abdominoplasty, commonly known as a ‘tummy tuck’, involves the removal of excess skin and fat from the middle and lower abdomen.
+Abdominoplasty, involves the removal of excess skin and fat from the middle and lower abdomen.
 It addresses protruding fat, loose skin and also laxity of the abdominal wall muscles.

 Typical patients have often experienced extreme weight loss or pregnancy and wish to create a flatter stomach area.